 Indian people are also famous for welcoming their guests with garlands of flowers.
 These people also offer garlands of flowers to Goddesses and Gods during prayer, And in their marriages, there is also the ritual of exchanging garlands between the bride and groom.

 Wearing jewelry has also been a tradition in Indian.
-Here jewelry used as much for personal use.
+Here jewelry is used as much for personal use.
 As much as it used to give gifts on auspicious occasions.

-The culture of this place goes on from generation to generation and in this way, the importance and uniqueness of jewelry understood.
+The culture of this place goes on from generation to generation and in this way, the importance and uniqueness of jewelry are understood.

 The beauty of an Indian woman is in the dress she wears.
 Most of the women traditionally wear saris here.
 Also wears Ghagra-Choli, Salwar Kameez, Dupatta.